mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/setup-broker.rst

 Prerequisites
 -------------

-First, complete the :doc:`initial-setup` to setup your Google Cloud project and install the SDKs.
+First, complete the :ref:`docs/source/broker/initial-setup/initial-setup` to setup your Google Cloud project and install the SDKs.
 Make sure your environment variables are set: